 OK, so a bake sale may not sound like a unique fundraising idea!
 Bake sales have been used for decades to help raise money for charities and schools because everyone needs to eat.
 Here are some creative ideas on how to use food to fundraise.

-- Bake Sale: A classic that’s been used for years, you can bake pies, cookies, or other items and sell them to raise funds.
-Consider offering gluten-free and dairy-free options, so everyone can enjoy a treat.
+- Classic Bake Sales: A classic that’s been used for years, you can bake pies, cookies, or other items and sell them to raise funds.
+Consider offering gluten-free, low sugar, and dairy-free options, so everyone can enjoy a treat.

 - Goody Baskets: Pack baskets full of candy, cookie dough, chips, and baked goods and sell them.
 Another idea for a successful fundraiser is to sell raffle tickets with baskets as the prize.

-- Dinner Gala: Host a themed fundraising gala event including a silent auction.
+- Dinner Galas: Host a themed fundraising gala event including a silent auction.
 Recruit sponsors to help cover expenses.

-- Chili Cook-off: People love to show off their chili recipe.
+- Chili Cook-offs: People love to show off their chili recipes.
 Charge per bowl or plate, and give the winner a cash prize.
-This event can also be run as a non-profit crowdfunding campaign.
+This event can also be run as a nonprofit crowdfunding campaign.

 - Pizza Party: Pizza parties have a wide appeal because everyone loves pizza.
 Charge by the slice or whole pie, with the profits going to raise funds for your charity.

-- Potluck Dinner: Great for school or church fundraisers, have everyone bring a dish to the potluck.
+- Potluck Dinners: Great for school or church fundraisers, have everyone bring a dish to the potluck.
 Sell tickets for each plate and drinks.